-This Beacon began unfolding in the Summer of 2017 when Danna Henderson took Ann Verrall to see the horses that had been turned to rock, overlooking the Qu’Appelle Valley in Pasqua First Nation.
-This story has led to others, so we follow the path of the horse and see what unfolds.
-In October 2017 Dianne Whalen, Ann Verrall and Lindsay Dobbin traveled to the Qu’Appelle Valley with Regina-based filmmaker Janine Windolph.
-We visited with Elder Lorraine Yuzicappi from Standing Buffalo where she shared teachings of the land, traditional food and spirit.
-We held a two-day community-based production workshop that took us to a field of horses.
-Danna’s father Elder Harold Henderson shared stories, sang and drummed.
-With Jhaik WindyHair, Ann and Janine journeyed to Sakimay and Cowessess to see where the Creator stood when he made the valley and where spirit horses in the form of rocks watch over the people.
-We will return in the spring when Dianne travels through on the trail to continue this evolving Beacon Project.
+The stories began unfolding in summer 2017 Pasqua First Nation when Danna Henderson took Ann to see the horses that had been turned to rock overlooking the Qu’Appelle Valley.
+This story has led to others and so we followed this path of the Horse and their spirits to see what would unfold.
+In October 2017 Dianne, Ann and Lindsay traveled to the Qu’Appelle Valley with Regina-based filmmaker Janine Windolph.
+We visited with Elder Lorraine Yuzicapi from Standing Buffalo Dakota Nation where she shared teachings of the land, traditional food, spirit.
+We held a 2-day production workshop that took us to a field of horses in Pasqua First Nation.
+Danna’sfather Elder Harold Henderson shared stories, sang and drummed.
+With Lifespeaker and Linguistic Advisor Jhaik WindyHair, Ann and Janine journeyed to Sakimay and Cowessess First Nations where Jhaik shared teachings about the Grandfather rocks.
+He shared stories of where the Creator stood when he made the valley, where spirit horses in the form of rocks watch over the people.

 A knowledge keeper for Standing Buffalo Dakota Nation, gives workshops on traditional foods and teas across Canada.
 Her knowledge includes traditional uses of mostly local foods and teas, their preservation and preparation.
 She is a firm believer in maintaining health through the preparation of traditional foods, and using Traditional Medicines to heal the body inside and out.
 The Sioux Nation is divided into seven sacred campfires and each one has different ways of cooking, gathering and preparing food.
 Elder Lorraine’s way is the way of her mother and grandmothers.